-In this article you will learn to prevent burnout by understanding the psychology of exhaustion and what steps take us towards balancing work and life.
+In this article, you will learn to prevent burnout by understanding the psychology of exhaustion and what steps take us toward healthy balance.

 Are you suffering from burnout?

-The World Health Organisation (WHO) has recently added burnout to a list of occupational phenomenon and in some sectors, 8 out of 10 people will experience it each year.
+The World Health Organisation (WHO) has recently added burnout to a list of occupational phenomena and in some sectors, 8 out of 10 people will experience it each year.
+The Covid pandemic has made things worse causing more burnout.

 If outside validation is your main source of nourishment, you will be hungry for the rest of your life.